faisalahammad/woocommerce-snippet/README.md

 # WooCommerce Smart Snippet
 Customize your WooCommerce store using those quick snippets — no need to create a child theme or technical knowledge.
-Just follow our videos on YouTube.
+Use `Code Snippets` Plugin to add those code without `Child Theme`.

 ### WooCommerce discount on 2nd cart item
 ```php